Facts, Figures, And Other Resources For Legal Betting On The Biggest Night in Movies

 How often Best Picture was also nominated for Best Director.
 A movie without a Director nod has only taken home the Oscar on four occasions (1929, 1932, 1989, and 2013)

 The number of times the movie that won Best Director did not win Best Picture.
-Eight of those instances have happened since 2000.
+Nine of those instances have happened since 2000.

 Oscar Betting Tips